-Biden’s legal justification for striking the Islamic State leader in Syria — and why not everyone agrees
+Biden’s legal justification for striking ISIS leader in Syria — and why not everyone agrees

 In 2014, the Obama administration put forth a different legal rationale, arguing that U.S. operations against the Islamic State in Syria were permitted under international law because the Syrian government was itself “unwilling or unable” to stop the group from threatening the United States.

-This interpretation is also “not without controversy,” said Oona Hathaway, a professor of international law at Yale University and a former national security lawyer in the Defense Department’s Office of General Counsel.
-“There are many [countries] who think that this is fairly weak.”
+This interpretation also is “not without controversy,” said Oona Hathaway, a professor of international law at Yale University and a former national security lawyer in the Defense Department’s Office of General Counsel.
+“There are many [nations] who think that this is fairly weak.”

 A handful of key U.S. allies, such as Britain, Canada and Germany, have explicitly endorsed the “unwilling and unable” doctrine.
 A small contingent of countries, including Mexico and Syria, have rejected it.
-Most nations have either remained silent or vague in their positions.
+Most nations have remained either silent or vague in their positions.

 France, for example, has been ambiguous about how expansive the argument should be, although, along with Britain, it has joined U.S. operations in Syria, Hathaway said.

-Although the raid on Qurayshi made international news, “legally speaking this isn’t all that different from [U.S.] strikes that are pretty common in Syria against ISIS,” said Hathaway.
+Although the raid on Qurayshi made international news, “legally speaking, this isn’t all that different from [U.S.] strikes that are pretty common in Syria against ISIS,” Hathaway said.

-What it did, she said, is “bring attention to the fact that we are still very active in operations in Syria” and “operating under some very old legal theories that many think are pretty weak....
-It’s an occasion to revisit whether the president really has all the legal authority that he needs” to authorize these missions.
+What it did, she said, is “bring attention to the fact that we are still very active in operations in Syria” and “operating under some very old legal theories that many think are pretty weak. ...
+It’s an occasion to revisit whether the president really has all the legal authority that he needs” to authorize such missions.

-In describing the operation, Washington stressed that U.S. forces raided the building rather than strike it from the air to minimize civilian casualties.
+In describing the operation, Washington stressed that to minimize civilian casualties, U.S. forces raided the building rather than strike it from the air.
 Intelligence showed that an unrelated family lived on the bottom floor of the three-story building.
 The Pentagon said it evacuated six people who had been on the building’s first floor.
 U.S. officials additionally attributed the majority of deaths to a bomb they said Qurayshi detonated, killing himself and members of his family.

-If the U.S. military narrative is accurate, said David Bosco, a professor at Indiana University’s Hamilton Lugar School of Global and International Studies, then the efforts to minimize civilian casualties appeared to be in keeping with the Geneva Conventions, which regulate armed conflict.
+If the U.S. military narrative is accurate, said David Bosco, a professor at Indiana University’s Hamilton Lugar School of Global and International Studies, the efforts to minimize civilian casualties appeared to be in keeping with the Geneva Conventions, which regulate armed conflict.

 But an additional ambiguity, said Haque, the Rutgers professor, is the question of what counts as an imminent threat, which has been generally accepted as grounds for invoking the right to self-defense.

-This was a question after the 2019 killing of Iranian military commander Qasem Soleimani, whom the United States struck by drone near the Baghdad airport.
-The Trump administration said Soleimani was behind various plots against U.S. personnel in the region, which it considered sufficient evidence.
+This question was raised after the 2019 killing of Iranian military commander Qasem Soleimani, whom the United States struck by drone near the Baghdad airport.
+The Trump administration said Soleimani was behind various plots against U.S. personnel in the region, which it considered sufficient justification.

 Without clear guidance, said Haque, the U.S. position has effectively become that “as long as ISIS exists in some form and has some members saying threatening things on the Internet and they have some capability, then the United States could keep bombing another country where they are.”